 Quoin's lead asset, QRX003, is currently in late-stage clinical development in the U.S. under an open IND application with the FDA.
-Five clinical sites in the U.S. have been opened for this study, patients are actively being screened and recruited into the study and dosing commenced in December 2022.
-This study is a randomized, double blinded assessment of two different doses of QRX003 versus a placebo vehicle in NS patients.
+Five clinical sites in the U.S. have been opened for our initial study, patients are actively being screened and recruited into the study and dosing commenced in December 2022.
+This study originally was designed as a randomized, double blinded assessment of two different doses of QRX003 versus a placebo vehicle in 18 adult NS patients.
 The test materials are applied once daily, over a twelve-week period, to pre-selected areas of the patient's body.
 Based on discussions with the FDA, a number of different clinical endpoints are being assessed in the study, including but not limited to, an Investigators Global Assessment (IGA), Patient's Global Assessment (PaGA) and Pruritis.

 In November 2022, we submitted a protocol for our second clinical study in NS patients to the FDA under our currently open IND (the "Open Label Study").
 This study was cleared by the FDA to initiate in December 2022.
-Dosing commenced in March 2023, patients are actively being screened and recruited into the study.
-This study is being conducted in ten NS patients who are currently receiving offlabel systemic therapy, primarily systemic biologic therapy.
-This is an open-label study with no placebo control.
-While there is no assurance regarding the final results of the Open Label Study, we have received the initial positive clinical data based on the available data from six evaluable subjects completing the Open Label Study.
+This study originally was designed to be conducted in ten adult NS patients who are currently receiving, and will continue to do so throughout the study, off-label systemic therapy, primarily systemic biologic therapy.
+This is an open-label study with no placebo control and is being conducted at the same clinical sites as our other ongoing study.
 Both of our NS clinical studies are running concurrently and utilize the same clinical trial sites and investigators.